The Vegetarian Diet Style

 Health Concerns for Vegetarians

 Like many people in our culture today, vegetarians have a misconception surrounding fat.
 Fat is one of three macro nutrients that should be on every plate at every meal (see Fat is good).
 This unfortunate and tragic misconception surrounding fat in general and animal (saturated) fat in particular was started in the 1950’s and later re-emphasized in the 1990’s when our culture was incorrectly taught that eating fat makes us fat and causes cardiovascular disease.
-This started the low fat, non-fat, no fat trend that persists today, albeit it’s now finally starting to breakdown under the realization of how dangerous a low-fat diet style has proven to be.
+This started the low-fat, non-fat, no-fat trend that persists today, albeit it’s now finally starting to breakdown under the realization of how dangerous a low-fat diet style has proven to be (evidenced by the increased rates of obesity, diabetes, etc.).
 Not coincidentally, obesity skyrocketed 61% between 1991 and 2006 when people shifted to getting their calories from low-fat foods such as pasta, cereals, and other grains (which also happen to be nutrient poor).

 This low-fat, non-fat trend is often exacerbated or amplified within a vegetarian lifestyle due to the lack of animal protein.
 As is outlined in The Truth About Saturated Fats, fat is part of every cell membrane in the body; fat is a foundational building block of all hormones in the body; to illustrate, the brain is 60% fat, the synapses within the brain are 80% fat.